 Action point:

-Firms should review the sections of the perimeter report relevant to them to ensure they understand the FCA’s approach to the perimeter, and are aware of any recent or planned changes.
+Firms should review the relevant sections of the perimeter report relevant to them to ensure they understand the FCA’s approach to the perimeter, and are aware of any recent or planned changes.

 Written by